 The child and his/her unique needs and interests are at the centre of provision and leaders succeed in creating a positive and very happy ethos.

-The leader gives clear and strong direction to all aspects of the life of the nursery and the process of improvement.
-She and her deputy work together very well and share principles and objectives which are based on a good understanding of child development.
+The leaders give clear direction to the nursery and the process of improvement.
+They work together very well and share principles and objectives which are based on a good understanding of child development.
 These are seen to be implemented in the active and interesting learning experiences which the children receive and the system of organisation which allows children to make decisions and choices about their learning, to develop self confidence and independence and to make good progress.

 Both fulfil their responsibilities effectively and demonstrate a strong commitment to their role in the interests of the children.
 Both contribute to the strategic planning of nursery.
-The leader and her deputy share the values they wish to promote by personal example and through discussion.
+The leaders share the values they wish to promote by personal example and through discussion.
 They have high expectations of both themselves and of the children together with targets which will ensure good provision and high standards of achievement.
 Progress towards achieving them is monitored regularly.